-If you have been following along with my most recent posts Sick of being sick and Sick of being sick: part II then you will know that I have been struggling a lot with anxiety and I bet right now you are thinking “what the hell does zucchini have anything to do with anxiety?”
+If you have been following along with my most recent posts Sick of being sick: My journey with anxiety and Sick of being sick: My journey with anxiety part II then you will know that I have been struggling a lot with anxiety and I bet right now you are thinking “what the hell does zucchini have anything to do with anxiety?”
 Well, I’ll tell you.
 Healthy body = healthy mind.
 So, today I decided to start eating healthy and getting my life on track and on a better path to a healthy life.
 Tonight, Gilly’s mum and I cooked together, and for those who know me, I can’t cook at all so this was a very fun and new experience for me.
 And, what we cooked was zucchini noodles with Bolognese and olives and it was super yummy so I want to share our recipe with you.

 Serves: 2-3 people

 Cooking time: About 30 minutes